salvatorecorvaglia/git-sweep/README.md

 # Git Sweep - Bulk Git Repository Management

 This collection of Bash scripts provides tools for bulk management of Git repositories.
-The toolkit includes utilities to update branches and switch branches across multiple repositories simultaneously.
+The toolkit includes utilities to update, switch, and delete branches across multiple repositories simultaneously.

 ## Scripts